oxheadalpha/smart-contracts/multi_asset/multi_asset.md

     MUST revert if any of the balance(s) of the holder for token(s) is lower than the respective amount(s) in amounts to be sent to the recipient.
-    If `to_` contract does not implement `multi_token_receiver` interface or is not a whitelisted implicit account, the transaction must fail.
+    If `to_` contract does not implement `multi_token_receiver` interface or is not a whitelisted implicit account, the transaction MUST fail.
     MUST call `On_multi_tokens_received` hook defined by `multi_token_receiver` on `to_` and act appropriately (see "Safe Transfer Rules" section of the standard).